elastic/apm-data/dev_docs/HOW_TO.md

 1. If you have modified the ES plugin, have that PR reviewed and merged first.
 Wait for a new ES build, and wait for [apm-server automation](https://github.com/elastic/apm-server/blob/main/.github/workflows/bump-elastic-stack.yml) to bump stack version.
 2. Create a PR in apm-data, and have it reviewed and merged.
 Follow the [instructions to release a new version](#how-to-release-new-apm-data-version), otherwise apm-server automation to bump apm-data version won't work.
 3. In apm-server, bump apm-data dependency and create a PR.
 Note that usually, the bots will bump them automatically, so there's no need for you to do it, but this is included here for reference.
+   - Revert local ES version in `docker-compose.yml` if it was changed
    - Run

          go mod edit -dropreplace=github.com/elastic/apm-data